Cotton futures are expected to be under pressure: Angel Commodities

 Angel Commodities' report on Cotton

-MCX cotton continue to close lower for the 4th trading session on Thursday on anticipation of good production in the next season as sowing progress in the country starts in a brisk manner.
-As per latest data from Agricultural Ministry, cotton is planted in 14.1 lakh hectares (l ha) till last week, higher by 43% compared to last year acreage of 9.87 l ha for same period.
+MCX cotton close with a gain on Friday due to lower level buying but fell 2.7% for the week on anticipation of good production in the next season as sowing progress in the country starts in a brisk manner.
+As per latest data from Agricultural Ministry, cotton is planted in 16.7 lakh hectares (l ha) till last week, higher by 36.1% compared to last year acreage of 12.25 l ha for same period.

 Outlook